louiscenter/your-first-choo-app/README.md

 ## Building a template
 In web app development, a template often refers to a piece of code that will help us render some HTML to the screen.
 Being templates, they will render most of the same information each time, but change slightly depending on the different bits of input they receive.

-Templates are essentially functions: given some input, they will render a new output depending on what happens inside the function.
+Templates are essentially functions: given some input, they will render a new output depending on what happens inside that function.

 `choo` provides another module we can import that will help us build HTML templates with "template strings", one of JavaScript's newer syntax features.